 RAP Development Process

 The RAP was originally developed in consultation with Aboriginal and Torres Strait Islander people from the local government area, including members of Council's First Peoples Advisory Committee, Aboriginal and Torres Strait Islander employees and external representatives.
 Council Management and staff also provided input and commitment to the projects and initiatives detailed in our RAP.

 All RAPs include a commitment to publicly report and refresh annually.
 Council will report each year to Reconciliation Australia on the progress of the RAP.
-A RAP Working Group will monitor progress and assist in the implementation of projects and initiatives, and RAP reports will be published and made available to the wider community.
+A RAP Working Group monitors progress and assists in the implementation of projects and initiatives, and annual RAP reports will be published and made available to the wider community.